Image

 logo

-“Have you ever wondered why so many digital products (iPhone, Samsung, MacBook, etc.) are created in countless different sizes, but when surfing websites, the interfaces are still compatible with each screen?
-Does the business behind these websites have a strong team of designers and developers, meticulously crafting unique interfaces for every screen size?
+Have you ever wondered: “Why are so many digital products created in countless different sizes, but when surfing websites, the interfaces are still compatible with each screen?
+Does the business behind these websites have a strong design & dev team to craft unique interfaces for every screen size?”

-So, what exactly is Responsive Web Design definition?
+So, what exactly is responsive web design definition?
 What makes Responsive Websites so popular?
 How to design a responsive website?
 Find out with Lollypop Vietnam through the following article!”

 What is Responsive Web Design?